hruthwikbc/Certificates/README.md

 # Certificates
-Contains Certificates of several courses,challenges and events
+Contains Certificates of several courses, challenges and events